prathamdupare/CodeX-landing/README.md

 # Education Platform Landing Page

-Welcome to the landing page repository for AcademiaX full-stack education platform project!
+Welcome to the landing page repository for CodeX full-stack education platform project!
 This landing page serves as the initial entry point for visitors and provides essential information about the platform.

 ## Overview